iobruno/data-engineering-zoomcamp/week_2_workflow_orchestration/prefect/README.md

 # Prefect Workflow Orchestration

-This subproject is designed to build a `Prefect Workflows` to fetch the CSV datasets for NYC Yellow Trip Data, Green Trip Data, and Lookup Zones based on the endpoints and persist them into three different sinks:
+This subproject is designed for `Prefect Flows` to fetch the CSV datasets for NYC Taxi Tripdata, based on the endpoints provided on `app.yml` and sink them into:
 - Postgres
-- GCP BigQuery
 - Google Cloud Storage

 ## Tech Stack